mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 **The Value of the address extension shall be the same for each for transmitted and received packets.**

 .. note:: `Network Protocol Control Information`_ is placed in the **second byte** of :ref:`CAN frame data field <knowledge-base-can-data-field>` if mixed addressing format is used.

 Following parameters specifies :ref:`Network Address Information <knowledge-base-n-ai>` for Extended CAN Addressing Format:

 - CAN ID - informs about addressing type, transmitting and receiving nodes within the network
-- Addressing Extension (located in the first data byte of a :ref:`CAN Frame <knowledge-base-can-frame>`) - informs about network to which server(s) is/are connected.
+- Addressing Extension (located in the first data byte of a :ref:`CAN Frame <knowledge-base-can-frame>`) - extends information carried by CAN Identifier

 Mixed CAN Addressing Format has two sub-types, depending which CAN ID format is used: